nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   -- Throws a `DuplicateMeetingException` and an error message will be displayed

-The diagram below should sufficiently explain the main cases for the command.
+The diagrams below should sufficiently explain the main cases for the command.

 ![FilterMeetingsActivityDiagram](images/CreateMeetingSequenceDiagram.png)

-#### Sequence Diagram for Filter Meetings between Dates
+#### Sequence Diagram for Creating New Meetings

 ![FilterMeetingsSequenceDiagram](images/CreateMeetingActivityDiagram.png)
+#### Activity Diagram for Creating New Meetings

 ### [Implemented] Storage for meetings
 #### Implementation